 Services and Dependency Injection.

 Dependency Inversion is one of the basic principles of good

 In this chapter we will discuss dependency inversion and injection and why

 it is a fundamental part of Blazer.
-We will illustrate this by building
+We will illustrate this by building a

-a Service that encapsulates where the data gets retrieved and stored.
+Service that encapsulates where the data gets retrieved and stored.

-- Building Blazor Services.
+- Building Blazor Services

 Data Storage and Microservices

 In general client-side browser applications need to store some of their

 data.
-In some cases, such as games, the application can store its data
+In some cases, such as game apps, the application can store its data

 in the browser itself, using browser local storage.
 But in most cases

 such as SQL Server.
 In this chapter we will cover the basics of storing

 - What is REST?

-- Invoking Server Functionality with REST.
+- Invoking Server Functionality with REST

-- Building a Simple Microservice with ASP.NET Core.
+- Building a Simple Microservice with ASP.NET Core

 - What is Entity Framework Core?

-- Generating the Database with Code First.
+- Generating the Database with Code First

-- Testing your Microservice.
+- Testing your Microservice using Postman

 Communication with Microservices

 So how do you talk to a REST service with Blazor?
 We will use the

 projects, but with a twist.

-- Using the HttpClient Class.
+- Using the HttpClient Class and IHttpClientFactory interface

-- The HttpClientJSONExtensions Methods.
+- The HttpClientJSONExtensions Methods

-- Retrieveing Data From the Server.
+- Retrieving Data From the Server

-- Storing Changes.
+- Storing Changes

 Single Page Applications and Routing.